Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 \paragraph{Unauthorized access to Virtual Spaces} Metaverse platforms are expected to generate several types of biometric data, daily routines, and user behavior patterns for personal profiling \cite{xu2022wireless}.
 Virtual Service Providers (VSPs) across different sub-metaverses access real-time profiling data of users to provide seamless and personalized experiences \cite{yu2018leveraging}.
 However, such user profiling also raises serious privacy and security concerns.
 Malicious VSPs may attempt to gain unauthorized access to the profiling information for personal gain.
 For example, attackers could exploit vulnerabilities such as buffer overflow attacks to unlawfully access profiling data.

 \paragraph{Malicious Virtual Assets} To minimize resource consumption, selfish users or avatars in Metaverse may contribute to low-quality User-Generated Content (UGC), which degrades the overall user experience \cite{hussain2023impact}.
 Such behavior of the users/avatar may result in unrealistic or inconsistent representations within the virtual environment.
 For instance, these users may provide inaccurate or highly non-independent and identically distributed (non-IID) data during the collaborative training of content recommendation models, which results in incorrect and unreliable content generation \cite{oh2024enhances}.
-Furthermore, inaccurate or deceptive sensory input from wearable sensors that are not properly calibrated might have a detrimental impact on the precision and fidelity of digital twin representations.
-These inaccuracies can significantly affect the immersive experience and trustworthiness of Metaverse services.

 \paragraph{Threats to Virtual Trading} Service trust in user-generated content (UGC) and virtual object trading is a significant concern in the open virtual marketplace, as avatars can often interact without prior trust or transaction history \cite{liao2021digital}.
 Repudiation and refusal to pay are two fraud risks that are intrinsic to this ecosystem, especially when users and stakeholders are interacting.
 Maintaining the authenticity and trustworthiness of digital assets is essential to ensure service reliability.
 Malicious users might, for instance, buy user-generated content (UGC) or virtual goods on websites like Minecraft.
 Then unlawfully copy and resell them for a profit, infringing on ownership rights and compromising the integrity of the marketplace \cite{wanick2023brand}.
-Additionally, technical vulnerabilities within Metaverse systems can be exploited to perform fraudulent activities.
-Such incidents highlight the need for robust verification, secure transaction protocols, and fraud-resistant smart contract design.